* This page is for Consumers *

 Central nervous system infections caused by viruses can cause meningitis and encephalitis.

-Symptoms usually start with fever and can progress to irritability, refusal to eat, and sometimes seizures.
+Symptoms usually start with fever and can progress to irritability, refusal to eat, headache, neck pain, and sometimes seizures.

-The diagnosis is based on a spinal tap.
+The diagnosis of viral central nervous system infections is based on a spinal tap.

 Many infections are mild, but others are severe and can cause death.

-Antiviral drugs are usually not effective so children need to receive supportive measures (such as warmth and plenty of fluids).
+Antiviral drugs are usually not effective for treatment of central nervous system infections, so children need to receive supportive measures (such as drugs to control fever and pain and plenty of fluids).

-Viruses that infect the central nervous system (brain and spinal cord) include herpesviruses, arboviruses, coxsackieviruses, echoviruses, and enteroviruses.
+Viruses that infect the central nervous system (brain and spinal cord) include herpesviruses (see also herpes simplex virus infections), arboviruses, coxsackieviruses, echoviruses, and enteroviruses (see also enterovirus infections).
 Some of these infections affect primarily the meninges (the tissues covering the brain and spinal cord) and result in meningitis.
-Others affect primarily the brain and result in encephalitis.
+Viral meningitis is sometimes called aseptic meningitis.
+Other infections affect primarily the brain and result in encephalitis.
 Infections that affect both the meninges and brain result in meningoencephalitis.
 Meningitis is far more common among children than is encephalitis.

 Children acquire infections of the central nervous system through various routes.
 Newborns can develop herpesvirus infections through contact with infected secretions in the birth canal.
 Other viral infections are acquired by breathing air contaminated with virus-containing droplets exhaled by an infected person.
-Arbovirus infections are acquired from bites by infected insects.
+Arbovirus infections are acquired from bites by infected insects (called epidemic encephalitis).

-The symptoms and treatment of viral meningitis (see see Viral Meningitis) and encephalitis (see see Encephalitis) in older children and adolescents are similar to those in adults.
-Because the immune system is still developing in newborns and infants, different infections can occur, and infants' inability to communicate directly makes it difficult to understand their symptoms.
+The symptoms and treatment of viral meningitis and of encephalitis in older children and adolescents are similar to those in adults.
+The inability of infants to communicate directly makes it difficult to understand their symptoms.
 Usually, however, infants with central nervous system infections have some of the symptoms described below.

 Postinfectious encephalomyelitis may cause many neurologic problems, depending on the part of the brain that is damaged.
-Children may have weakness of an arm or leg, vision or hearing loss, mental retardation/intellectual disability, or recurring seizures.
-These symptoms may not be apparent until the child is old enough for the problem to appear during testing.
+Children may have weakness of an arm or leg, vision or hearing loss, a change in behavior, intellectual disability, or recurring seizures.
+Some of these symptoms are noticed right away.
+Other symptoms may not be noticed until later, for example when the child has routine tests of hearing, vision, and/or intelligence.
 Often the symptoms resolve with time, but occasionally they are permanent.

-Doctors are concerned about the possibility of meningitis or encephalitis in every newborn who has a fever, as well as in an older infant who has a fever and is irritable or otherwise not acting normally.
-The infants undergo a spinal tap (lumbar puncture—see see Figure: ) to obtain cerebrospinal fluid (CSF) for laboratory analysis.
-In viral infections, the number of lymphocytes (a type of white blood cell) is increased in the CSF, and no bacteria are seen.
-Immunologic tests that detect antibodies against viruses in samples of CSF may be performed, but these tests take days to complete.
-Polymerase chain reaction (PCR) techniques are used to identify organisms such as herpesviruses and enteroviruses.
+Doctors are concerned about the possibility of meningitis or encephalitis in every newborn who has a fever, as well as in older infants, children, and adolescents who have fever and are irritable or otherwise not acting normally.
+To make the diagnosis of meningitis or the diagnosis of encephalitis, doctors do a spinal tap (lumbar puncture—see Figure: ) to obtain cerebrospinal fluid (CSF) for laboratory analysis.
+In viral infections, the number of white blood cells is increased in the CSF, but no bacteria are seen.
+Immunologic tests that detect antibodies against viruses in samples of CSF may be done, but these tests usually take days to complete.
+Polymerase chain reaction (PCR) techniques are available to more quickly identify herpes simplex virus and enteroviruses in the CSF.

-A test of brain waves (electroencephalography—see see Electroencephalography) can be used to help diagnose encephalitis caused by herpesvirus.
-Magnetic resonance imaging (MRI) and computed tomography (CT) may help confirm the diagnosis.
-Very rarely, a biopsy (the removal of tissue samples for examination) of brain tissue is needed to determine whether herpesvirus is the cause.
+A test of brain waves ( electroencephalography) can be used to help diagnose encephalitis caused by herpesvirus.
+Magnetic resonance imaging (MRI) and computed tomography (CT) may help confirm the diagnosis especially in cases of postinfectious encephalomyelitis.

-Most infants require only supportive care—they need to be kept warm and given plenty of fluids.
+Most infants require only supportive care.
+That is, they need to be kept warm and given plenty of fluids and drugs to treat any fever or seizures.
 Antiviral drugs are not effective for most central nervous system infections.
 However, infections caused by herpes simplex virus can be treated with acyclovir given by vein.

 Generic NameSelect Brand Names